turtl/www/views/pages/faq.md

 # How does it work?

-Turtl is an installed app (either installed as a browser extension, a desktop app, or *soon* a mobile app).
+Turtl is an app you download to your computer (Windows, Mac, Linux).
+Once you download it, you sign up with a new account.
+Turtl keeps whatever you add to it synced to the Turtl servers so if you install Turtl on another computer, you'll have full access to your data from there.

-Whenever you add data, Turtl uses a cryptographic "key" generated from your username/password to encrypt your data before sending it off to the Turtl servers.
+Whenever you add data, Turtl uses a cryptographic "key" generated from your login information to encrypt your data before sending it off to the Turtl servers.
 Your data is stored encrypted and stays that way until you download it again via Turtl and decrypt it.
 The only time your data is ever readable is when you're logged in to Turtl.

 Only *you* hold the keys to your data.
-Not even the people running the Turtl servers have access to your data.
+Not even the people running the Turtl servers have access to see your data.

 # How does sharing work?